prit2609/Temple-Management-System/README.md

 <br><br>
 🤝 Contributing
   <br>Want to contribute?
 Great!
-Fork this repo and raise a pull request.
+Fork this repo and raise a pull request.<br>

   📧 Contact
     For queries or collaboration: